Textbooks and other items that have been selected by your instructors and made available to you through COM Library.

 Fines for overdue textbooks and course reserve materials are:

 Scan books, photos, magazines or any item up to 19 x 12.25 in black and white or full color for free!
 The Kic scanner is easy to use with touch screens as you go.
 The scanner is located the right side of the circulation desk.
+Keep in mind that both copyright and fair use apply for educational purposes.

 Scan as image files, rich text, PDF, searchable PDF, or audio.